Lucyjpjones/wean-cuisine/testing.md

 Testing my site member's <u>key priorities</u>:

 **1. A Simple, user-friendly site that is easy to navigate**
- - Site includes a main navbar featuring a dropdown side nav, with the same and different page navigation.
+ - Site includes a main navbar featuring a dropdown side nav, with same and different page navigation.

 - Navigation menu is fixed so is always visible to the user.
 - Brand logo directs the user back to the homepage from anywhere on the site.